Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 "...Bloody Hellfire..."

-The Swarm had…*run.* Fled, even.
+The Swarm had...*run.* Fled, even.
 Scrambled over each other to escape.
 Farthrow’s deep-space sensors were tracking warp signatures scattering all over the sector at hundreds of kilolights in a blind panic.

-Even the Hunter scouts had been stunned by the onslaught of…*whatever* they’d just been hit with.
+Even the Hunter scouts had been stunned by the onslaught of...*whatever* they’d just been hit with.
 Their limp, drifting carcasses were easy prey for the Firebirds, which pinned them down with gravity spikes and sliced them to ribbons.

 The system defence field went up... and nothing happened.
 No new signatures, no weapons fire from undiscovered ground-based weapons, no sudden X-ray lasers and no surge in Hunter comms chatter.
 From all appearances, Gao had, against the odds, been secured.